 Funeral services will be held on Monday, Nov.
 26, 2018 at noon at the Federal Heights Ward Chapel (1270 Fairfax Rd.).
 Family and friends may call that same day from 10:30 A.M to 11:30 A.M. to pay their respects and condolences.
 Interment at Salt Lake City Cemetery.
 Roger’s family is deeply grateful for their dear father and grandfather.

-To plant a tree in memory of Roger W. Cannon Jr., please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Roger W. Cannon Jr., please visit our tribute store.